Scaling

 2. The parameters to consider are pH and T.A. (total alkalinity), as they are the most important in proceeding with a treatment.

-3. A target of pH 7.0 and a T.A. under 100 ppm but no less than 60 ppm.
-Consider an acid bath with water in-place at this stage if you feel the severity of the scaling justified, at a rate of 10 liters of undiluted acid per 50,000 liters (be aware that this will drastically reduce both pH and T.A. and should only be used for a short period of time, 24 hours to a maximum of 48 hours, only to soften the deposits and after that period a less aggressive pH and T.A. level should obtained)
+3. Aim for a pH target of 7.0 and total alkalinity (T.A.) below 100 ppm but not less than 60 ppm.
+If the severity of scaling warrants it, consider an acid bath with the existing water at a rate of 10 liters of undiluted acid per 50,000 liters.
+Note that this will significantly lower both pH and T.A. levels and should be used only briefly, from 24 to a maximum of 48 hours, to soften the deposits.
+Afterward, strive to achieve less aggressive pH and T.A. levels.

 4. The calcium hardness level should be established to provide a base point, recorded, and referenced after treatment has been performed.